-Next course begins October 2017.
+Next course begins JUNE 2018

 Welding Training Program

-Introduction to Arc Welding is a 13 week course designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.
+Class is 13 weeks/ 455 Hour course designed to provide the entry level welder with the skills necessary to secure employment in the welding industry.

 Through a partnership with Arcon Welding Services and Quality Staffing Services, Wor-Wic Community College is offering a Maryland Energy Administration funded program.